 We’ve all been adjusting.
 Before a world-wide pandemic, I felt like my safety practices were a cornerstone of my business.
-Beyond posing and baby safety, my policies for health safety were a discussion point at every Consultation visit.
+Beyond posing and baby safety, my policies for health and safety were a discussion point at each consultation visit.

 Reschedule for illness. ✔

 Wash hands thoroughly before handling a baby. ✔